n0-b-dy/dev-logs/informal_notes/What I learned in css.md

-also to create a **border** i would just type border then a certain px to show how thick or thin i ant the line (smaller is thinner, bigger is thicker)
+also to create a **border** i would just type border then a certain px to show how thick or thin i ant the line (smaller is thinner, bigger is thicker).

+Pro-tip you can create a div and class by just typing ".insert_class_name_here" in the html file.

 To make the **contents** or **"elements"** of a container or class move horizontally on the page with less coding flex can help with that.

+## Float vs. Flex-box

+float is an old way to position boxes on the page and is more complex.
+Enter flex-box.
+Flex-box is the newer way of moving boxes and is faster and esier than the former.

 by default the **flex-direction** is set to row which make my content appear horizontally across the page.